pro3d-space/PRo3D.SPICE/README.md

 # SPICE for PRo3D and dotnet

-This repository provides a library to work with [SPICE](https://naif.jpl.nasa.gov/naif/toolkit.html) platform-indepentently in dotnet by wrapping the native [PRo3D-Extensions](https://github.com/DaKup/PRo3D-Extensions) library and providing easy-to-work-with tools.
+This repository provides a library to work with [SPICE](https://naif.jpl.nasa.gov/naif/toolkit.html) platform-indepentently in dotnet by wrapping the native [PRo3D-Extensions](https://github.com/DaKup/PRo3D-Extensions).
+The repository contains:
+ * the library accessible as a nuget package
+ * as well as a sample applications which allows to experiment with SPICE and interactive visualizations.

 ![](./docs/mars-flyby.gif)
-While [PRo3D](https://pro3d.space/) uses this library in a more sophisticated way for space-missions, this repository also shows how to render our solarsystem using the [aardvark-platform](https://github.com/aardvark-platform) as rendering-engine.
+[PRo3D](https://pro3d.space/) uses the library in a more sophisticated way for space-missions.
+Just like PRo3D, the visualization component is also written using [the aardvark-platform](https://github.com/aardvark-platform) and shows how to deal with large coordinates and different coordinate frames in graphics applications.

 # Getting spice kernels for testing